Clinical-Genomics/scout/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: issue
+name: Feature
-about: user story template
+about: Template for new features
 ---

 ## User Story